emanueledimauro/Phaj/README.md

 hello () returns the html text that will be loaded into the tag $("#myTag")

 <h2>templates</h2>
-"hello" can be also the template name that is loaded with the same name of the function and that is in [templates/hello.html]
+"hello" can be also the template name that is loaded with the same name of the function, placed in [templates/hello.html]

 In this case mehtod hello() must return array of values :